srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 ### Index Template and Mappings

-If necessary index templates aren't created at the very begging, lasticsrearch will create automatically the following or similar to following mappings for the fabric indeces.
+If necessary index templates aren't created at the very begging, elasticsearch will create automatically the following or similar to following mappings for the fabric indices.
-Of course, that's not desirable result in many cases and in many cases recognised by elasticsearch just as type ```text```.
+Of course, that's not desirable result in many cases and in many cases recognized by elasticsearch just as type ```text```.

 ```json
 {